 Navigating student loans on your taxes can be tricky.
 Thankfully, there are plenty of resources available to help guide you through the process.

-Those who want direct help from the IRS can access the 970 worksheet, titled “Tax Benefits for Education,” through its website.
-This worksheet outlines tuition reductions, how to claim credits, how the interest deduction works and more.
+Those who want direct help from the IRS can access the IRS Publication 970, titled “Tax Benefits for Education.”
+This publication outlines tuition reductions, how to claim credits, how the interest deduction works and more.

-Those who feel unsure filing their taxes themselves should reach out to a certified accountant for help.
+Those who feel unsure about filing their taxes themselves should reach out to a certified public accountant for help.